andersx/charmm36/README.md

-force-field
+CHARMM36/EEF1-SB
 ===========

-GROMACS force fields for PHAISTOS
+CHARMM36 force fields with the EEF1-SB solvent model for phaistos